 You won’t be able to sublet your home, although you may be able to have a lodger

-Getting on the ladder is hard, so schemes like shared ownership can really help.
-But your mortgage options will generally be more limited, so speak to an expert to work out what's best for you. ”
+Getting on the property ladder is hard, so schemes like shared ownership can really help.
+But your mortgage options will be more limited, so speak to an expert to find the right lender for you”Kellie Steed, Mortgage Content Writer